-Nautilus is party to broker and custodial agreements with a reputable and trusted US-based exchange (the "Exchange") which provides Nautilus access to liquidate its mined Bitcoin to USD and permits Nautilus to store with the Exchange, on a short-term basis, any Bitcoin prior to liquidation or distribution.
-Given Nautilus only has a short-term exposure to Bitcoin on the Exchange, it does not carry insurance on any of its Exchange accounts.
+Nautilus is party to broker and custodial agreements with Coinbase, Inc. and certain of its affiliates (collectively "Coinbase") which provides Nautilus access to liquidate its mined Bitcoin to USD and permits Nautilus to store with Coinbase, on a short-term basis, any Bitcoin prior to liquidation or distribution.
 Nautilus generally liquidates Bitcoin to USD within one business day to meet its operating requirements and immediately transfers any USD proceeds to its FDIC insured financial institution.
 Excess Bitcoin available above operating requirements and any applicable reserve is required to be distributed to Cumulus Coin in the form of cash or Bitcoin, at its option, at least once every two weeks.
 Excess Bitcoin attributable to Cumulus Coin is converted to cash at Nautilus prior to the distribution to Cumulus Coin.
 Neither Cumulus Coin nor any other Talen affiliates hold any material amount of Bitcoin.
 Due to Nautilus's requirement to liquidate Bitcoin to support its operations and its requirement to distribute excess Bitcoin or proceeds from excess Bitcoin sales to the joint venture owners, the Company does not expect to incur any material impairment losses or gains or losses on Bitcoin sales.
+Additionally, as Nautilus only has a short-term exposure to Bitcoin and Coinbase, it utilizes a "hot" wallet storage product and does not carry insurance on any of its Coinbase accounts.
 See Note 2 in Notes to the Interim Financial Statements for more information on re-measurement valuation of Bitcoin.